MicrosoftDocs/quantum-docs/articles/optimization-install-sdk.md

 # Install and use the Python SDK for optimization

 This guide provides a basic overview of how to install and use the Python SDK for optimization.
+It assumes you have already completed the [Creating an Azure Quantum workspace guide](xref:microsoft.quantum.workspaces-portal).

 ## Prerequisites